-On February of 2011, Ioka’s first major test arrived when he challenged the unbeaten Kittipong Jaigrajang (35-0 at the time) for the WBC Minimumweight World Championship.
+On February of 2011, Ioka’s first major test arrived when he challenged the unbeaten Kittipong Jaigrajang (35-0 at the time) for the WBC Strawweight World championship.
 Jaigrajang was champion for 4 years and had 6 title defenses under his belt.
 The Japanese hopeful went toe to toe with the veteran Thai champion, even knocking him down as early as in the second round and then once more in the fifth, with a lethal left body blow, sealing the deal and becoming the world champion at only 21 years of age.
 Ioka defended his championship twice the same year, against Juan Hernandez Navarrete and Veerawut Yuthimitr.

 On June 20 of 2012, he was involved in a unification bout with the WBA champion and fellow rising Japanese star, Akira Yaegashi.
 Their careers shared many similarities.
 Yaegashi was also an accomplished amateur, with a record of 56-14, and had also won the National Sports Festival, back in 2002.
 Both men brought their A game that night, knowing what was at stake.
 An epic back and forth affair, that brought the fans to their feet, ended with Ioka earning the unanimous decision and leaving Osaka with two world championships.

-Having conquered the Minimumweight division, Ioka decided to move up a weight class and faced Jose Alfredo Rodriguez for the vacant WBA Light Flyweight World Title (Regular version).
+Having conquered the Strawweight division, Ioka decided to move up a weight class and faced Jose Alfredo Rodriguez for the vacant WBA Light Flyweight World title (Regular version).
 Rodriguez was the former interim WBA champion, with 28 wins and only 1 decision loss.
 The Japanese prodigy systematically picked him apart with body shots and hooks, dropping him thrice, for the win as well as for his second divisional world title reign.